Anasss/100-days-of-code/log.md

 PM when talking about technical debt:
 * Don’t leave “broken windows’’ (bad designs, wrong decisions, or poor code) unrepaired.
 Fix each one as soon as it is discovered

+### Day 26: July 4, 2020

+**Today's Progress**:
+Worked on my personal website
+* [ ] LeetCode!

+**Thoughts:**
+Used typed.js, changed the CSS and added a better resume description.
+It starts to become cleaner and nicer!
+Looking forward to complete it!